 In the 1930s women were at the forefront of inquiries into the court scandals that brought down mayor Jimmy Walker, swept Fiorello La Guardia into office, reduced the power of Tammany Hall and modernized the city’s administration.
 During his twelve years in office, La Guardia appointed over one hundred women into his administration’s leadership ranks.

 In addition to this hotbed of activity in New York, opportunities for women greatly expanded in Washington in the New Deal era.
 Molly Dewson pushed for minimum wage.
 Head of the Women’s Division of the Democratic National Campaign Committee, Dewson was credited with placing many of the high-ranking women in the Roosevelt Administration.
 In this era Jane Bolin became the first African American woman in the nation to become a judge, and Mary McLeod Bethune an advisor to the President.
 Frances Perkins became the first women appointed to a presidential cabinet.
 The Secretary of Labor became known as the architect of the New Deal.
 She forged the blueprint of legislation finally enacted as the Social Security Act.
 Signed into law by the President in 1935, the Act included a system of old age pensions, unemployment compensation, workers’ compensation and aid to the needy and disabled.

 Armed with the vote, these women harnessed the political party system to bring about progressive social and political change and served as the role models for the generations of political women to come.

 The suffrage era and the feminist movement of the 1960s and ’70 have been covered.
-This film fills that gap and will certainly peak the interest of the public if it can coincide with the suffrage centennial in 2020.
+After the Vote fills that gap and will certainly pique the interest of the public during the suffrage centennial year of 2020.